GfSE/SAF-Specification/developing-saf/viewpoints/System-Requirement-Viewpoint.md

 * Which Stakeholder Requirements are addressed by System Requirements?
 ## Presentation
 A System Requirement Table (RVTM), a tabular format, featuring
-* unique requirement ID, text, and attributes
+* unique requirement ID, text, and attributes,
-* traceability reference to Stakeholder Requirements
+* traceability reference to Stakeholder Requirements,
-* traceability reference to depended requirements on the same abstraction level
+* traceability reference to depended Requirements on the same level of abstraction.

 ## Profile Model Reference
 |Stereotype | realized Concept|